brethil/seestar-sub-files-helpers/README.md

 **Remove unwanted files from your work folder**
 If you local work folder is a copy of your Seestar MyWorks folder, you can run this one first.
-You might want to edit these variables from params.py to match you own needs :
+You might want to edit these variables from `params.py` to match you own needs :

 - DELETE_FROM_EVERYWHERE, -> you don't want these, nowhere
-- DELETE_FROM_SUB_FOLDERS, -> you don't want them in -sub folders
+- DELETE_FROM_SUB_FOLDERS, -> you don't want them in _sub folders
-- DELETE_FROM_OBJECT_FOLDERS -> you don't want them in a Object folder at root level
+- DELETE_FROM_OBJECT_FOLDERS -> you don't want them in a object folder at root level

 ```
 python cleanup.py